charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 So the advice is always defined, because it is not given, it is the agent-like goal by default.
 And the advice is mandatory, because we can not enforce a capacity inheritance, we have to follow the advice.
 The reason is that it is not wanted, in Clprolf, to have a with_compat clause that could bring both agent and worker agent.
 So the compiler will check, for each compat_interf_version definition, in the case where it extends capacities, that the class role of the version suits the capacities advices.

+Interfaces that are about a capacity for all objects, like Serializable, are not capacities in Clprolf.
+It can be a compat_interf_version without precise role, and enforced with @Forced_int_inh.

 Let's take a concrete example:

 ```java